dart-lang/language/accepted/future-releases/static-extension-methods/design-document.md

 int Function(int) func = (int x) => Foo(b).baz<int>(x);
 ```

-(It is yet undecided whether two tear-offs of the same extension function with the same receiver will be equal in some cases or never).
+**OPEN ISSUE:** It is yet undecided whether two tear-offs of the same extension function with the same receiver will be equal in some cases or never.

 An explicitly overridden extension method access, like `Foo<Bar>(b).baz`, also works as a tear-off.